evanwills/firing-logger/README.md

 In the future, the app will be able to manage all aspects of kiln usage including planning for firing, managing kiln maintenance.

+> NOTE: For standardisation purposes, all units are stored in metric then converted (as needed) when rendered

+> NOTE ALSO: Dates are stored in ISO 8601 format

 ##